Return to Philosophy Web Homepage Title: Introduction to Logic

 The reason this argument is fallacious is essentially based on the distinction between ethics and morals.
 In a word, ethics is a prescriptive discipline, whereas morality is a descriptive discipline.
 What is done is different from what ought to be done.
 What many persons think is right is not a sure sign of what is ethically right.

-So, the ethical rightness of a practice is not merely determinable by the authority of populations and great people over a period of time.
+So, the ethical rightness of a practice is not merely determinable by the “authority” of numerous well-intended people over a period of time.

 4. Clearly, in other instances, citing the authority of a large group of specified individuals need not be fallacious if the authority is an appropriate, relevant authority.